 By Guru Aiyar (@guruaiyar)

-Constantino Xavier of Carnegie India contends that in the event of lack of standard of operating procedures, evacuations could prove extremely difficult in spite of past successes.
-He goes on to say that countries such as Australia, the UK, the US etc. have comprehensive policies on this and India needs to develop doctrines for this.
-The Indian maritime and air force doctrines do talk about non combatant evacuation operations (NEO) using ships and heavy lift aircraft like the C-17 Globemaster.
-To compare US and UK whose diaspora numbers are much lesser compared to Indian diaspora (about 28 million—16 million non-resident Indians and 12 million permanent residents abroad) could be ludicrous at best.
-Needless to say, at about $ 600 billion, the US military spending is highest (more than the next 14 countries in the list) in the world that gives it a natural muscle for such large scale interventions.
+Constantino Xavier of Carnegie India contends that in the event of a lack of standard operating procedures, evacuations could prove extremely difficult in spite of past successes.
+He goes on to say that countries such as Australia, the UK, the US, etc. have comprehensive policies on this and India needs to develop doctrines for this.
+The Indian maritime and air force doctrines do talk about non-combatant evacuation operations (NEO) using ships and heavy lift aircraft like the C-17 Globemaster.
+To compare the US and UK whose diaspora numbers are much lesser compared to Indian diaspora (about 28 million—16 million non-resident Indians and 12 million permanent residents abroad) could be ludicrous at best.
+Needless to say, at about $ 600 billion, the US military spending is the highest (more than the next 14 countries in the list) in the world that gives it a natural muscle for such large-scale interventions.

 Even if the above is not an ‘apple to apple’ comparison of capacities, the extremely strong outreach by the government and the shrill nationalistic rhetoric has resulted in very high expectations of the Indian diaspora from the government of the day —whether BJP or any other administration.
 While conducting diaspora operations, does the financial muscle of diaspora play a role?
 Norm says it shouldn’t, but practical experience indicates otherwise.
 According to Ambassador K.P.
 Fabian, who was in charge of operations of the largest airlift of Indian expatriates from Kuwait in 1990, well-off and high profile Indians were eager to board the aircraft ahead of women and children.
 A humanitarian rescue mission therefore as a policy, cannot discriminate between a rich businessman/technology professional and an unskilled worker.
 The issue becomes further complicated if the diplomatic mission is tasked to decide between an Indian citizen and a PIO.